-It is important to visit your dentist as soon as possible when you’re experiencing TMD symptoms so as to avoid severe damage or injury.
+It is important to visit your dentist as soon as possible when you’re experiencing TMD symptoms to avoid severe damage or injury.
 To treat your TMD, your dentist will examine your bite, take x-rays, and review your medical history to make an accurate diagnosis.
 Once the root cause of your TMD is uncovered, there are several ways to treat the issue.
 If bruxism is the cause, a nighttime mouth guard could be the solution.
 Realignment or orthodontic treatment may also be necessary, which allows your dentist to adjust how the upper and lower teeth come together.
 You may also require new restorations as well.
 Muscle relaxants may be offered as a last alternative to help with jaw pain.

 5. How can I help to eliminate TMJ pain at home?

 While it is highly recommended that you receive a diagnosis and treatment from a dentist for TMJ disorders, there are a few things you can do at home while you wait for your appointment.
-First, you will want to eat softer foods, and avoid chewing on gum or biting your nails to prevent further damage and strain.
+First, you will want to eat softer foods and avoid chewing gum or biting your nails to prevent further damage and strain.
 Relaxation techniques, such as meditation, can be quite helpful for controlling jaw tension and relieving bruxism symptoms.
 Finally, try applying head packs on the muscle to modify the pain.

 To get relief from your TMD symptoms, call TruBlu Dentistry today to set up your next appointment!